pranjalchakraborty/Silkroad_S1API/README.md

     * `base_dollar`, `base_rep`, `base_xp`: Base reward amounts for any successful deal with this NPC.
     * `price_mult`, `rep_mult`, `xp_mult`: Multipliers used in the detailed reward calculations.

-// after calculating log with replogbase, 6 is minimum required to get to 1 multiplier, ie. 5 is subtracted but result cannot be -ve
+> **Note:** After calculating the logarithm using `repLogBase`, a minimum value of 5 is required to achieve a 2× multiplier.
+The computed result will never be negative.

-> **Note:**  Currently all dollar_mult is taken from list at the top of the json and added with dollar_mult from quality/effects fields
+> **Note:** Currently, all `dollar_mult` values are taken from the list at the top of the JSON and added to the `dollar_mult` from quality/effects fields.

 > **Note:** If you wish to load dealers from all JSON files in the Empire folder and its subfolders, this may be later supported as an optional advanced feature.
 For advanced organization, optional idea - not yet implemented - restructure your empire JSONs into separate folders, with each folder containing NPC-specific JSON files and icons.